Year C: Fourth Sunday of Lent

 Discussion Questions:

-1. Regardless of whom we identify with in this story, both sons are lost.
-How does this impact you in terms of whom you relate to most?
+- Regardless of whom we identify with in this story, both sons are lost and in need of repentance.
+Which character in this story do most relate to and why?

 Biblical Context